 Updated October 2019 with Christmas Market dates for this year, thanks to this site.

-Before flying home to the States for Christmas, I took a little solo trip to Alsace, a French region bordering Germany.
+Alsace, France is perhaps best known for its vineyards, beautiful villages, and festive Christmas markets.
 If Alsace sounds familiar to you, it might be because of your high school world history lessons.
 Alsace-Lorraine is territory that’s historically flopped between the French and German governments, with the most recent switch being after WWII.
 Because of this shared heritage, German culture remains very present, especially in Alsatian food.
-Alsace is especially known for its quaint villages and festive Christmas markets.
-I had a couple days off in the middle of the week, so I figured I’d go exploring.
-Another draw–all three of these villages were actually inspiration for the town in Beauty and the Beast.

 Getting around Alsace without a car is a little complicated, but I was able to visit all of these villages via bus, either from Séléstat or Colmar.
 One of the buses I took was a special Christmas shuttle, or “navette de Noël.”
 In the description of each village, I’ll give further details on how to get there 🙂